daniel-bogale/Assembly_LMC/README.md

 Open https://peterhigginson.co.uk/LMC/

-Copy the content of the "MainCode" file
+Copy the content of the code file

 Paste it into the left-most box of the Little Man Computer site